-5.1 FAQ - Commitment to the Charter
+Commitment to the Charter

-5.1.1 What are the responsibilities for my organisation after signing the Charter?
+What are the responsibilities for my organisation?

-- You are expected to make the following commitments: - To incorporate the Living Wage into your organisation's strategies; - To designate a responsible person to oversee the implementation of the Living Wages in your organisation; - To remunerate all your directly employed staff not less than the Living Wage rate; - To review wage rates of outsourced staff before the expiration of existing contracts, to ensure that wage payments for all outsourced staff who work at least 18 hours a week on your premises are paid not less than the Living Wage rate; - To announce your commitment to the Charter to staff members and your networks; - To display the Living Wage employer logo on your website and materials to share your commitment (OHK will send you the logo by email after we receive and review your application); - To promote the Living Wage Initiative.
+- You are expected to make the following commitments: - To incorporate Living Wages into your organisation's strategies; and - To designate a responsible person to oversee the implementation of the Living Wages; and - To remunerate all your directly employed staff not less than the Living Wage rate; and - To review wage rates of outsourced staff before the expiration of existing contracts, to ensure that wage payments for all outsourced staff who work at least 18 hours a week on your premises are paid not less than the Living Wage rate; and - To announce your commitment to the Charter to staff members and your networks; and - To display the Living Wage employer logo on your website and materials to share your commitment; and - To promote the Living Wage Initiative.

-5.1.2 Is there a deadline for implementing the Living Wage in my organisations?
+Is there a deadline for implementing Living Wages?

-You are expected to pay all of your directly employed staff a Living Wage within six months after signing the Living Wage Charter.
-You are also expected to pay outsourced staff who work at least 18 hours a week on your premises the Living Wage in phases within two years.
+• You are expected to implement Living Wages for all your directly employed staff immediately and outsourced staff who work at least 18 hours a week on your premises at the Living Wage rate in phases within 2 years.